Alfred North Whitehead: Margaret Stout and Carrie M. Staton have also written recently on the mutual influence of Whitehead and Mary Parker Follett, a pioneer in the fields of organizational theory and organizational behaviour. Stout and Staton see both Whitehead and Follett as sharing an ontology that "understands becoming as a relational process; difference as being related, yet unique; and the purpose of becoming as harmonizing difference." This connection is further analyzed by Stout and Jeannine M. Love in Integrative Process: Follettian Thinking from Ontology to Administration Political views

 On the other hand, many Whitehead scholars read his work as providing a philosophical foundation for the social liberalism of the New Liberal movement that was prominent throughout Whitehead's adult life.
-Morris wrote that "... there is good reason for claiming that Whitehead shared the social and political ideals of the new liberals."
+Morris wrote that "... there is good reason for claiming that Whitehead shared the social and political ideals of the new liberals.".
+However, Whitehead's comment addresses means and methods, not "ideals" or pretexts or excuses.

 Primary works

 Books written by Whitehead, listed by date of publication.